 The Garden’s reception and information desk is located approximately 20 metres from the car park on the left, accessed by a wide route which is mostly level with a slight incline of 1:20.
 The door to the reception and shop is 1040mm clear opening with a small threshold of about 15mm at the entrance.

-There are two manual wheelchairs to borrow.
-To ensure availability, please call us to book these in advance of your visit on +44 (0) 1776 860231 or email email@example.com.
+There are two manual wheelchairs and a mobility scooter to borrow.
+To ensure availability, please call us to book these in advance of your visit on +44 (0) 1776 860231 or email firstname.lastname@example.org.

 Logan’s reception area is accessible to wheelchair and mobility scooter users, and there is a hearing loop available.
 A warm welcome is guaranteed at the information desk where you can buy your admission ticket.
 Concessions are available and carers go free.

 Logan Botanic Garden is an exotic paradise, home to plant treasures from South and Central America, Southern Africa and Australasia rarely seen in the United Kingdom.
 Here, visitors can enjoy groves of palm trees and eucalyptus as well as giant rhubarb-like gunnera plants.
 The Walled Garden is a showcase for exotic plants and the fish pond, adorned with water lilies, adds to the air of tranquillity.

 Much of the Garden is flat and level.
 However, there are some paths at Logan which are steep and inaccessible for disabled visitors.
 These include the terrain at upper levels, including gradients of 1:5 – 1:7 leading to the Australasian Collection and Chilean Collections, and the stepped route up to the Woodland Garden.
 Also, assistance may be required for manual wheelchair users to reach the Tasmanian Creek and Viewing Platform.